MANISH-M0HAN/Mirror1007/Different Concept Implementations/July24/README.md

 app2 is not doing the context history match, when a question is asked without any link it is not responding to the sent request
+So if the follow up question is lacking context it is not matching the context from history and then replying yet.